anegg0/doc.palm.readthedocs/docs/HowTo/Develop-For-Palm.md

 ## Deploying a dapp to Palm

 Before you can deploy a dapp to Palm, you must get [access to PALM](../Get-Started/Tokens.md) in order to pay the transaction fees required for deployment.

-You can [deploy using Truffle Migrations](Deploy-using-Truffle.md) or other typical Ethereum deployment processes.
+You can [deploy using Truffle Migrations](Deploy-using-Truffle.md), [deploy using Hardhat](Deploy-using-Hardhat.md)  or other typical Ethereum deployment processes.

+## Mint an NFT on Palm

+You can also quickly learn how to deploy NFTs on the Palm network using Truffle or [HardHat](HowTo/Mint-NFT-using-Hardhat.md).